basakritu/basakritu/README.md

 ---

 ## 🧪 About Me
+I bridge the gap between complex mathematical theory and high-performance ML pipelines.
 I’m passionate about applying machine learning and artificial intelligence in healthcare, with a strong focus on medical image segmentation, predictive modeling, and topological data analysis.
-My work involves multimodal data analysis, radiomic feature engineering, and developing robust ML pipelines for clinical decision support.
+My work involves multimodal data analysis, radiomic feature engineering, and the development of robust ML pipelines for clinical decision support.

 ---